ECB leaves door open to more stimulus, points to December meeting

 But he also said that any decision about the ECB's policy stance would be left until December, when the bank would have to decide whether to extend its bond buys, now due to end in March.

 "Sometimes it's also important to say what we did not discuss.
-And we didn't discuss tapering or the intended horizon of our asset purchase program," Draghi said.
+And we didn't discuss tapering or the intended horizon of our asset purchase programme," Draghi said.

 "My perception is that a sudden stop as outlined before is not ... present in anybody's mind, it's not something that people naturally contemplate," he said, calling a sudden end "unlikely".